Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Algorithmic Overview

 \section{Algorithmic Overview}

-The algorithm constitutes five main parts, computing the set of all autocatalytic cycles and their properties from the Königs graph of a CRN: \begin{itemize} \item preparing the network \item decomposition of the network to biochemically functional units \item enumeration of elementary circuits \item enumeration of equivalence classes of fluffles \item classification of enumerated fluffles \end{itemize} The individual steps will be described in the following sections.
+The algorithm constitutes five main parts, computing the set of all autocatalytic cycles and their properties from the König graph of a CRN: \begin{itemize} \item preparing the network \item decomposition of the network to biochemically functional units \item enumeration of elementary circuits \item enumeration of equivalence classes of fluffles \item classification of enumerated fluffles \end{itemize} The individual steps will be described in the following sections.

 An overview of all components is given in Alg. \ref{alg:AlgorithmOverview}.
-The enumeration of equivalence classes of fluffles is described in the main text in Alg.~\ref{alg:RecEqClAss} and \FuncSty{CheckCentrality} follows Sec.~\ref{sec:centralizedauto}.
-Remaining components will be covered in the following sections.
+The enumeration of equivalence classes of fluffles is described in the main text in Alg.~M\ref{alg:RecEqClAss} and \FuncSty{CheckCentrality} follows Sec.~M\ \textit{\nameref{sec:centAut}}.
+The remaining components will be covered in the following sections.